benbalter/open-source-for-government/index.md

 #### Adopting an Open Source Project

-There are lots of arguments in favor of adopting an existing open source project over its proprietary counterparts:
+There are [lots of arguments](http://www.dwheeler.com/oss_fs_why.html) in favor of adopting an existing open source project over its proprietary counterparts.
+A few of the biggest ones:

 * Lower cost - No costly licensing, no vendor lock in
 * Nimble - Often better at remaining responsive to emerging trends